kgivoni/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #The CleaningDataProject.csv file code book:

+This Code book includes:
+1. the columns of the final data file.
+2. The steps taken in order to prepare the data file.

+<h2> Data File Columns </h2>
 + subjectId: there were total of 30 subjects going through the experiment.

 + activityId: there were 6 activities, 1-6, where: